Preparing for a Conversation About

 Our goal is to illustrate a diverse spiritual and religious community at Lawrence by creating a library of persons from across campus talking about their experiences and practices.

 As you prepare for your interview, please think about the main things that you would like for the Lawrence University community to know about the spiritual and religious aspects of your identity.
-I will have a conversation with you for up to 20 minutes about your spirituality or religious life and the ways that it informs or shapes your experience at Lawrence.
+Linda Morgan-Clement or another trained interviewer will have a conversation with you for up to 20 minutes about your spirituality or religious life and the ways that it informs or shapes your experience at Lawrence.
 You should assume that the listener knows enough background to have a context for what you share.
 We will be gathering the background through a separate questionnaire and will include a small background piece with your interview.
 Please use the time to “tell a story,” to use narrative, rather than to make a creedal statement.
-I also suggest that you try to think in terms of a theme rather than chronology.
+Try to think in terms of a theme rather than chronology.

 In preparation, you might want to think about some of the following:

 • Ways that your spiritual/religious identity contributes to your ability to play the role that you do at Lawrence.